Building kb.miin.ai

 2. A retrieval-augmented answer flow

-User questions are embedded, matched against stored document chunks in Supabase, and then passed to Gemini 2.5 Flash with only the retrieved excerpts.
+User questions are embedded, matched against stored document chunks in Firebase, and then passed to Gemini 2.5 Flash with only the retrieved excerpts.
 The response includes concise source references without exposing direct file links.

 3. A local sync pipeline